-ILC Energy upgrades beyond 1 TeV (except path 2b) require 300-400 MW AC power for operation, which reflects the major advantage of the SRF technology.
-We can expect further reductions in AC power from on-going developments under the Green-ILC program [635] paramount in importance.
+ILC Energy upgrades beyond 1 TeV (except path 2b) require 300-400 MW AC power for operation.
+We can expect further reductions in AC power from on-going developments under the Green-ILC program described in Sec.
+4.1.6.
 Efforts under this umbrella are preparing to explore multiple paths to make ILC and its upgrades environmentally sustainable.
-Wind power is one avenue following the example of ESS in Sweden [636].
+Wind power is one avenue following the example of ESS in Sweden [743].
 A 30-40 unit wind turbine farm is capable of providing 100 MW at a cost of 150 MEuro.
 Combined heat and power production using bioenergy or solar photovoltaic cells integrated in the buildings are other examples.
-New ways of recycling low heat water (below $50^{\circ}$ C) would also enable agricultural use of recycled heat, such as greenhouse heating.
+New ways of recycling low heat water (below 50°C) would also enable agricultural use of recycled heat, such as greenhouse heating.